Cognitive processing therapy (CPT): definition, applications, and effectiveness

 4. Rape

-According to a study from PLoS One, rape is the trauma most commonly linked to PTSD in women.
-Victims of sexual assault struggle to cope with the traumatic event, which leads to shame, embarrassment, disappointment, worthlessness, guilt, and other negative thoughts and emotions.
-Stigma in society also contributes to the worsening of mental health.
+According to a 2014 study by Möller et al., from PLoS One, rape is the most prevalent traumatic event linked to PTSD in women.
+Victims of sexual assault struggle to cope with the traumatic event, which leads to shame, embarrassment, disappointment, worthlessness, and guilt.
+Stigma in society additionally contributes to the worsening of victims’ mental health.

 5. Natural disasters